-- Log-in to DNA Subway at dnasubway.cyverse.org using your CyVerse username and password. - o (Note: DNA Subway works best with Chrome or Firefox browsers) - Click the purple square titled Metabarcoding Analysis, to begin a new project. - You will be taken to a page where you need to select a few options: - Select Project Type: - check Paired End Reads - O Select File Format: - check Illumina Casava 1.8 - O Name your Project: - Project Title: - Type in a title for your project, for example "My First Microbiome Analysis" - o Description: - Type in a brief description of your analysis.
+- Log-in to DNA Subway at dnasubway.cyverse.org using your CyVerse username and password. - (Note: DNA Subway works best with Chrome or Firefox browsers)

+- Click the purple square titled Metabarcoding Analysis, to begin a new project.

+- You will be taken to a page where you need to select a few options:

+- Select Project Type:

+- check Paired End Reads

+- Select File Format:

+- check Illumina Casava 1.8

+- Name your Project:

+- Project Title:

+- Type in a title for your project, for example "My First Microbiome Analysis"

+- Description:

+- Type in a brief description of your analysis.
 You can type in your groups name, number of samples to be analyzed, and the experimental treatments.
+For example:

-For example: - "This analysis from group #1 will compare the microbiomes of bean beetles fed on adzuki, hyacinth, or BEP diets." - Once you are finished setting up your project, click on the Continue button before getting started:
+- "This analysis compares the microbiomes of bean beetles fed on adzuki bean or blackeye pea diets."

+- Once you are finished setting up your project, click on the Continue button